680000A 1968: HAPSHASH

 + an outtake of MJ posing with a tiger

-Rehearsals MJ & John Lennon, Eric Clapton 10.12.
+Rehearsals MJ & John Lennon, Eric Clapton 10.12. (all unverified):

 - It's Now Or Never (di Capua/Aaron Schroeder/Arthur Gold)

-- Peggy Sue (Buddy Holly/Jerry Allison/Norman Petty)
+- Peggy Sue (Jerry Allison/Charles Hardin Holley/Norman Petty)

 - Hound Dog (Jerry Leiber/Mike Stoller)